ferromir/lidex/README.md

 ```

-Creating a client and start polling workflows.
+Creating a client and a worker.

 ```TypeScript
 // Express and services setup omitted...